anxix/gps_history/README.md

 Module intended to represent recorded histories of GPS points recorded at a frequency >= 1 second.
 Features:

+  * Multiple types of GPS point:
+    * a lean one with just the bare minimums (time, latitude, longitude, altitude).
+    * a lean+ one, which adds accuracy to the above.
-  * Three types of GPS point: a lean one with just the bare minimums and one with more meta information such as heading, speed, etc. that's useful for GPX files for example.
-Additionally a point that represents a longer stay at a location, which can be used to reduce duplicate entries in a database.
+    * one with all meta information such as heading, speed, etc. that's useful for GPX files for example.
+    * one that represents a longer stay at a location, which can be used to reduce duplicate entries in a database.
   * Different in-memory storage systems for GPS points: either simply list-based, or efficient binary representation of just 14 to 22 bytes per point (at the cost of small loss of accuracy that's below what GPS sensors